ahuggel/SwissRailwayClock/docs/README.md

 - Add an enum name for the new setting to `enum Item`;
 - Add a symbol for the new setting, at the same position in the array, to `_itemSymbols`;
 - Add a (two letter) label for the new setting, also at the same position in the array, to `_itemLabels`;
 - For list items, add a list of options to the `_options` array.
+The first option in the list is the default value.
 Again, the position within the array is critical;
 - Toggle items have a default value set in the local variable `defaults` in `Config.initialize()`.

 In `resources*/strings/strings.xml`